Arab Academy has an Arabic online course for everyone!

 It is recommended that this activity be based on team work.
 Students are asked to give presentations, prepare wall charts, videos or papers bringing together all elements of the research topics they studied.
 At the end of the project, they are to evaluate their experience working on it.

 Step 6: What Has Been Achieved (Teachers Only)

 This step lets teachers write about their experience working with their class.
 Teachers will say how this project worked for them: how children received it, how much they learned from it, whether they enjoyed it or not, etc. Teachers will also note any problems they might have faced and their recommendations for other teachers who may be teaching this project in the future.

-These courses are based on the curriculum of the Egyptian Ministry of education.
-These courses are designed for young children who wish to study Arabic as a First language as of Grade 1.
+These courses are based on the curriculum of the Egyptian Ministry of Education.
+These courses are designed for young children who wish to study Arabic as a First language as of first grade.

 For a complete list of all our courses, including those for children, be sure to check out our catalog.